Dr. Michael Reiss

 Postdoc Media Use

-Michael Reiss is a postdoc researcher at the Leibniz Institute for Media Research | Hans-Bredow-Institut (HBI) since November 2023.
+Michael Reiss has been a postdoc researcher at the Leibniz Institute for Media Research | Hans-Bredow-Institut (HBI) since November 2023.
 His research interests include political communication, especially news consumption as well as methods of computational social science.
 For the latter, he is in particular interested in the potential use and role of large language models as a research tool.

 He is part of Research Program 1 “Transformation of Public Communication – Journalistic and Intermediary Functions in the Process of Opinion Formation”.